 In arriving at its opinion, BofA Merrill Lynch assumed and relied upon, without independent verification, the accuracy and completeness of the financial and other information and data publicly available or provided to or otherwise reviewed by or discussed with it and relied upon the assurances of the managements of GEO and Cornell that they were not aware of any facts or circumstances that would make such information or data inaccurate or misleading in any material respect.
 With respect to the Cornell forecasts, BofA Merrill Lynch was advised by Cornell, and assumed, that they were reasonably prepared on bases reflecting the best currently available estimates and good faith judgments of Cornell's management as to the future financial performance of Cornell.
-With respect to the adjusted Cornell forecasts, GEO forecasts and cost savings, BofA Merrill Lynch assumed, at GEO's direction, that they were reasonably prepared on bases reflecting the best currently available estimates and good faith judgments of GEO's management as to the future financial performance of Cornell and GEO and the other matters covered thereby and, based on the assessments of GEO's management as to the relative likelihood of achieving the future financial results reflected in the Cornell forecasts and the adjusted Cornell forecasts, BofA Merrill Lynch relied, at GEO's direction, on the adjusted Cornell forecasts for purposes of its opinion.
-BofA Merrill Lynch also relied, at GEO's direction, on the assessments of GEO's management as to GEO's ability to achieve the cost savings and was advised by GEO, and assumed, that the cost savings would be realized in the amounts and at the times projected.
-BofA Merrill Lynch further relied, at GEO's direction, upon the assessments of GEO's management as to Cornell's existing and future relationships, agreements and arrangements with, and GEO's ability to retain, key management contracts of Cornell and as to the ability of GEO to integrate the businesses of GEO and Cornell and assumed that there would be no developments with respect to any such matters that would have an adverse effect on Cornell, GEO or the contemplated benefits of the merger.
+With respect to the adjusted Cornell forecasts, GEO forecasts and cost savings, BofA Merrill Lynch assumed, at GEO's direction, that they were reasonably prepared on bases reflecting the best currently available estimates and good faith judgments of GEO's management as to the future financial performance of Cornell and GEO and the other matters covered thereby and, based on the assessments of GEO's management as to the relative likelihood of achieving the future financial results reflected in the Cornell forecasts and the adjusted Cornell forecasts, BofA Merrill Lynch also relied, at GEO's direction, on the adjusted Cornell forecasts for purposes of its opinion.
+BofA Merrill Lynch also relied, at GEO's direction, on the assessments of GEO's management as to GEO's management as to GEO's direction, on the assessments of GEO's management as to GEO's direction, on the assessments of GEO's management as to GEO's direction, on the assessment of GEO's management as to GEO's direction, on the assessment of GEO's management as to GEO's direction, on the assessment of GEO's management as to GEO's management as to GEO's direction, on the assessment of GEO's management as to GEO's management as to GEO's direction, on the assessment of GEO's management as to GEO's manage